Kelly strikes out 10 in Diamondbacks’ 7-1 win over Mets

 Arizona scored two more runs off Matz in the fifth inning on four straight two-out singles to go up 5-1.

-The left-hander allowed five runs on eight hits and struck out five in six innings.
+The left-hander allowed five runs and eight hits and struck out five in six innings.

+“It’s tough when you’re on your heels in the first inning,” Matz said.
+“You really have to grind to come back.
+I was able to go six and so that is the only positive I can take out of that.”

 TRAINER’S ROOM

 Mets: 1B Dominic Smith was a late scratch due to a sore right thumb.
-Aaron Altherr replaced him in the lineup and played left field and Pete Alonso moved to first base.
+Aaron Altherr replaced him in the lineup and played left field and Pete Alonso was at first base.

 UP NEXT